eyal-orbach/Facts2Story-data/README.md

 largley based on https://www.kaggle.com/jrobischon/wikipedia-movie-plots

-2019/2020 movies scraped independently (blind set)
+blind/blined_proofed data sets contain movies that were released after june 2019 and were scraped independently.

-5 top salient facts are taken from the artifacts produced when applying the SalIE framework
+5 top salient facts are taken from the artifacts produced when applying the SalIE framework https://github.com/mponza/SalIE

-https://github.com/mponza/SalIE
 Marco Ponza, Luciano Del Corro, Gerhard Waikum
 Facts That Matter